dylanmarks/niskachat/docs/material-design-scope.md

 3. Update component templates to use Material directives and components.
 4. Replace custom CSS with Material classes where possible.
 5. Add additional Jest/Karma tests covering design tokens and interaction states.
+6. Document the token list in the README so new contributors can apply the same variables.

 Refer to **Phase 17** in `docs/tasks.md` for the checklist of tasks that drive these improvements.